mikkelrom/mikkelrom.com/src/pages/me/index.md

 ---
 ![Mikkel Rom](/images/mikkel.jpg)

-{% first-letter "My name is Mikkel Rom, I'm currently Lead Frontend Developer at [Knowit](https://www.knowit.dk/) in Aarhus, Denmark." %}
+{% first-letter "My name is Mikkel Rom, I'm currently Lead Frontend Developer at Knowit Denmark in Aarhus." %}

 This is my blog where I'll occasionally write about things related to web development 👨‍💻